open-pioneer/trails-openlayers-base-packages/src/samples/map-sample/ol-app/README.md

 Some of the React components in this application manage some simple local state (such as whether a tool is active or not).
 Local state (`useState` / `useReducer`) is simple to keep track of and can also easily be forwarded to other components (as `props`).
-This is convenient for simple use cases but will quickly stop scaling: passing state / props over multiple layers of the component hierarchy is cumbersome, even more so if multiple components in different parts of the application depend on the same data.
+This is convenient for simple use cases but will quickly stop scaling: passing state / props over multiple layers of the component hierarchy is cumbersome, especially if multiple components in different parts of the application depend on the same data.

 The `AppModel` class is used to handle truly global data.
 It provides a reactive store (`appModel.state`) by using the [Valtio](https://github.com/pmndrs/valtio) library.